uayuriibk/nodejs_python_go_scala_design_patterns/README.md

 Design Pattern - a general, reusable solution to a commonly occurring problem within a given context in software design.
 In simple words it's a way to resolve problems in code in well known template way

+Behavioral patterns focused on the communications between objects